 I am not a raw egg eater (drinker?).
 I don’t plan to become one, regardless of the outcome of my research for this post.
 However, I heard a discussion about eating raw versus cooked eggs.
 The advocate of raw eggs used the argument that the proteins are more available to humans in the raw egg, which was therefore, better for you.
 From this comes two topics: why do people think that the proteins are more available and is there a difference between cooked and raw egg digestibility.

-The most common argument I can find is that cooking denatures the proteins in the egg (I’m not referencing sites that say this because I’m about to debunk it).
+The most common argument I can find is that cooking denatures the proteins in the egg.
 Denaturing sounds bad right?
 We’re taking something natural and making it less so.
 However, it is something that our bodies have to do to make it possible to absorb proteins.
 Proteins are fairly complex molecules.
 They are made up of amino acids (there are 20 different ones that combine in different sequences and numbers to make many different proteins).
 Think of the amino acids as paper clips.
 The amino acids are linked together (with peptide bonds) to form chains.
 Connect all the paper clips together.
 Then due to the different chemistry of each protein, the protein will fold up on itself.
 For your body to absorb the protein it needs to be broken all the way down to the individual amino acids.
 This involves breaking a lot of bonds.
 Denaturing a protein is breaking the bonds that make the chain fold on itself.
 You are changing the nature of the protein in a way, but if you don’t, you can’t actually absorb anything and what goes in one end will come out the other, no benefit at all.

 The idea then, that by denaturing the egg proteins is reducing their nutritional value doesn’t work because whether cooking does it, or your body does, the proteins have to go through the process if they are to be used by the body.